mkiser/WTFJHT/faq.md

 The costs of sending email will continue to go up as WTFJHT grows.
 MailChimp is an awesome company and they've provided us with a 15% discount. *Monthly Cost:* At least $800; usually more.

 **Yellow Brim:**
 A huge issue with sending newsletters is that it's easy to mess up the formatting.
 This is compounded by publishing WTFJHT as a blog post first, then reproducing it in MailChimp as an email second.
 I use a tool by a startup called Yellow Brim, which allows me to quickly convert the daily update into a perfectly formatted email newsletter.
-I save at least 45-minutes a day by using this tool. *Monthly Cost:* $75
+I save at least 45 minutes a day by using this tool. *Monthly Cost:* $75

 **WTF Member Forum:**
 The [WTF Member Forum](https://talk.whatthefuckjusthappenedtoday.com/) is a community that exists 24/7/365 to discuss the news, coordinate actions, share perspectives, and connect with likeminded people.
 It's a [Discourse](http://www.discourse.org/) community hub, which is amazing, free, and open sourced.
 It needs to be hosted somewhere, however.
 The provider of choice is [Digital Ocean](https://www.digitalocean.com). *Monthly Cost:* \~$20